How do credit/no-credit courses count?

 What are the requirements for the graduate program in sociology at BSU?

 The Masters of Art (MA) in Sociology degree from BSU is a program that emphasizes research.
 Students will take numerous statistics and methods classes, which provide them with marketable research skills and a solid foundation for completing a PhD elsewhere.
 The program requires 33 credit hours and a minimum cumulative GPA of 3.0.
 Students are required to complete Soc 600, 603, 681, 682, and 684.
 The remaining 18 hours may be earned by completing a thesis (worth up to 6 credit hours), institutional research certificate program (worth 15 credit hours), and/or electives.
 For more information about the MA degree, please contact the Graduate Director at 765-285-5977.
-For more information about the institutional research certificate program, please contact Dr. Donald Whitaker, Executive Director of Institutional Effectiveness, at (765) 285-5974.
+For more information about the institutional research certificate program, please contact Dr. William Knight, Executive Director of Institutional Effectiveness, at (765) 285-5974.

 How can I graduate with honors?